reinnet/RoadToMSc/README.md

 I wish you a nice thesis :muscle:.

 ## Special Thanks
-I am want to thank Behrooz Farkiani who help me so much in this dark way.
+I want to thank Behrooz Farkiani who help me so much in this dark way.

 ## Results
 ### 1